Future Faculty Fellowship

 Applicants are asked to submit all materials online through the Northeastern Human Resources application system with letters of commitment sent directly to Erinn Taylor de Barroso, Assistant Director ADVANCE, email@example.com.
 Letters of recommendation may be uploaded by the applicant in the application system, or emailed to firstname.lastname@example.org.
 Incomplete submissions will not be reviewed.

 Letters of Commitment

 Northeastern University, through its faculty members, must agree to make several commitments to a potential Future Faculty Fellow in order for the potential Fellow to present a complete application for a Fellowship.

-Letters of commitment must be obtained from each Northeastern faculty member who agrees to serve as a mentor and agrees to supervise the proposed Fellow in a Northeastern laboratory/department.
-The letter(s) will specify the equipment and resources that the Northeastern faculty member will make available to the Fellow.
+Letters of commitment must be obtained from each Northeastern faculty member who agrees to serve as a mentor and agrees to supervise the proposed Fellow in a Northeastern laboratory / discipline.
+The letter(s) will specify the research support (equipment, supplies, computer, etc.) and resources the Northeastern faculty member will make available to the Fellow.
 The letter(s) will also include a mentoring plan for the Fellow, including timelines and mechanisms for providing regular feedback to the Fellow and to enable the Fellow to work with the faculty member to establish a Career Development Plan.
-The faculty member must indicate his or her willingness to allow the Fellow to pursue independent research, and must describe how a balance between independent and collaborative research will be achieved.
-The research topics to be pursued by the Fellow will be identified and by mutual agreement between the Fellow and the faculty mentor(s), and ideally should be a mix of independent and collaborative research.
+The faculty member must indicate their willingness to allow the Fellow to pursue independent research, and must describe how a balance between independent and collaborative research will be achieved.
+The research topics to be pursued by the Fellow will be identified by mutual agreement between the Fellow and the faculty mentor(s), and ideally should be a mix of independent and collaborative research.